3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 # Secure Storage

-_Secure storage is an essential element in IoT devices in that cryptographic keys, trust anchors, access control lists, and other policies need to be stored in ways that resist software attacks and ideally resist attackers who have physical access to the device._
+_"Secure storage is an essential element in IoT devices in that cryptographic keys, trust anchors, access control lists, and other policies need to be stored in ways that resist software attacks and ideally resist attackers who have physical access to the device."_*

 .center[
 <img src="/img/TEE_ARM_Cortex-a_with_sec_store.svg" height="260px">
+]

+.footnote[

+\* CHERUVU, Sunil, et al. Demystifying internet of things security: successful iot device/edge and platform security deployment.
+Springer Nature, 2020.

 ]

 ???